Obsidian at a Glance

 Historical & Cultural Significance

-Obsidian has been used by civilizations across the globe since the Stone Age.
-Prehistoric peoples crafted Obsidian into some of the sharpest tools and weapons known — Obsidian blades can be sharper than surgical steel.
-The ancient Mesoamerican cultures (Aztec, Maya, and Teotihuacan) considered Obsidian sacred, using it for ritual mirrors, sacrificial blades, and as portals to the spirit world.
-The Aztec god Tezcatlipoca ("Smoking Mirror") was depicted with an Obsidian mirror.
-In ancient Egypt, Obsidian was imported and valued for amulets and ritual objects.
-Greeks and Romans used Obsidian mirrors, and the name comes from the Roman explorer Obsius, who reportedly discovered the stone in Ethiopia.
+Obsidian has been in use since the Stone Age.
+Prehistoric peoples figured out early on that it could be flaked into tools and weapons sharper than surgical steel, and they were right.
+Ancient Mesoamerican cultures considered it sacred.
+The Aztecs and Maya used it for ritual mirrors, blades, and as portals to the spirit world, and the Aztec god Tezcatlipoca ("Smoking Mirror") is always shown with an Obsidian mirror.
+The stone reached Egypt too, where it was used for amulets and ritual objects.
+Greeks and Romans also used Obsidian mirrors.
+The name apparently comes from a Roman named Obsius who reportedly found the stone in Ethiopia, though the details of that story are a bit murky.

 Symbolism

-- ✦Truth and honesty — reflects the unvarnished truth of the self without compromise or distortion
+- ✦Truth and honesty — shows you the unvarnished truth about yourself without softening the edges

-- ✦Protection — creates an impenetrable shield against negativity, psychic attack, and environmental pollutants
+- ✦Protection — creates a strong shield against negativity, psychic attack, and environmental pollutants

-- ✦Shadow work — illuminates the dark, hidden aspects of the psyche for integration and healing
+- ✦Shadow work — brings the dark, hidden aspects of the psyche into view for integration and healing

-- ✦Grounding — anchors the spirit firmly in the body and connects the body to the Earth
+- ✦Grounding — anchors the spirit in the body and connects the body to the Earth

-- ✦Scrying and divination — used as a portal to the subconscious and spirit world since ancient times
+- ✦Scrying and divination — has been used as a portal to the subconscious and spirit world for thousands of years

 Folklore & Legends

-In Mesoamerican mythology, Obsidian was considered the physical manifestation of the god Tezcatlipoca's power — his Obsidian mirror could see all truths and hidden things.
-Apache tears (rounded Obsidian nodules) are named for a legend in which Apache warriors leaped from a cliff rather than surrender to the U.S. cavalry, and the tears of their fallen families turned into these dark, glassy stones.
-In Japanese folklore, Obsidian was associated with the god of war and was used to create ritual magatama jewels.
+In Mesoamerican mythology, Obsidian was considered the physical form of the god Tezcatlipoca's power.
+His Obsidian mirror could see all truths and hidden things.
+Apache tears, those rounded Obsidian nodules you see in crystal shops, are named after a legend where Apache warriors leaped from a cliff rather than surrender to the U.S. cavalry, and the tears of their families turned into these dark, glassy stones.
+In Japanese folklore, Obsidian was associated with the god of war and was used to make ritual magatama jewels.
 Ancient Hawaiian healers used Obsidian blades in traditional surgery and considered the stone a gift from Pele, the volcano goddess.

 Geological Profile